eosnetworkfoundation/evm-public-docs/README.md

 1. [See Also](#see-also)

 ## Cloud Infrastructure
-Documentation on our cloud infrastructure for the EOS EVM public endpoints.
+Documentation on our cloud infrastructure for the EOS EVM public endpoints lives [here](./cloud/README.md).

 ### Endpoint Health Checks
 Tests used to determine if endpoints are healthy are [here](./endpoint-health-checks.md).